 Bulk, to liquids, such as a bulk of water or oil.

 Volume, to gases, such as a volume of air or oxygen.

-To find the centre of gravity of any mass, as, for example, an ordinary school-slate, we must first of all suspend it from any part of the frame; then allow a plumb-line to drop from the point of suspension, and mark its direction on the slate.
-Again, suspend the slate at various other points, always marking the line of direction of the plummet, and at the point where the lines intersect each other, there will be the centre of gravity.
+To find the centre of gravity of any mass, as, for example, an ordinary school-slate, we must first of all suspend it from any part of the frame; then allow a plumb-line to drop from the point of suspension, and mark particles of the body would move with parallel and equable motion during its fall.
+The equilibrium of bodies is therefore much affected by the position of the centre of gravity.
+Thus, if we cut out an elliptical figure from a board one inch in thickness, and rest it on a flat surface by one of its edges (as at No. 1, fig. 44), this point of contact is called the point of support, and the centre of gravity is immediately above it.

 Fig. 42.
-A B D. The three points of suspension.
-C, The point of intersection, and, therefore, the centre of gravity.
+A B D. The three points of sus-pension. c, The point of intersection, and, therefore, the centre of gravity.
 P, The line of plummet.